 Bachelor of Social Work Degree

 Most of the required social work courses are taken during the junior and senior years.
-Classes are offered during the daytime on campus in Warrensburg and an evening degree completion program is offered at the UCM Summit Center in Lee's Summit.
-Students are assigned to a social work faculty member for advisement to help ensure timely progress through the requirements for the degree and to explore questions students may have about the profession.
-A formal admissions procedure is required, usually beginning following the first semester of the junior year.
-An application accompanied by an autobiographical essay, an updated transcript, three references, and an interview with the admissions committee are required.
-Courses required for the BSW degree must be completed with a grade of C or above to count toward the completion of the degree.
+Classes are offered during the daytime on campus in Warrensburg and an evening program is offered at the UCM Summit Center in Lee's Summit.
+Students are assigned to a social work faculty member for advisement to ensure timely progress through the requirements for the degree, to explore the match between the student and the profession, to engage in career planning which may include graduate education, and to answer questions.
+Students are required to complete forty hours of volunteer work in an agency during the first semester of the junior year, and a 500-hour practicum in the last semester of the program.
+A formal admissions procedure is required which includes an application accompanied by an autobiographical essay, an updated transcript, three references, and an interview with the admissions committee during the second semester of the junior year.
+The program requires effective oral and written communication skills, and courses are writing intensive.
+All courses required in the social work major must be completed with a grade of C or above.

 To Learn More